adamko-dev/dokkatoo/README.md

 Dokkatoo has basic functionality, and can generate documentation for single-projects and multimodule projects.

-Be aware that many of things are untested, broken, and undocumented.
+Be aware that many things are untested, broken, and undocumented.
 Please [create an issue](https://github.com/adamko-dev/dokkatoo/issues) if something is not as you'd expect, or like.